alan-turing-institute/nexus-allowlist/README.md

 ### Test deployment

-Check and, if you would like, change the following environement variables for the Nexus Allowlist container in [`docker-compose.yaml`](./docker-compose.yaml).
+Check and, if you would like, change the following environment variables for the Nexus Allowlist container in [`docker-compose.yaml`](./docker-compose.yaml).

 | Environment variable | meaning                                                                                                     |
 |----------------------|-------------------------------------------------------------------------------------------------------------|